multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 * Fixed an issue where deltacast selected the agent with the longest time in the Available status instead of the agent with the longest time since their last customer interaction.
 * Fixed an issue where escalations from a virtual agent to a human agent failed, and audio from the last agent response before human agent escalation was truncated.
 * Fixed an issue where transcriptions weren't being created for IVR calls.
+* Fixed an issue where agents could become stuck in wrap-up status, particularly with concurrent calls or quick callbacks.

 ---
 ## 2025-08-13